KLE-tech-students/Kidney-Tumor-Detection-using-CT-Images-through-CNN/README.md

    - Train the model using the preprocessed dataset.
 4. **Model Evaluation**:
    - Evaluate the trained model's performance using metrics such as accuracy, precision, recall, and F1-score.

+## Model
+# Convolutional Neural Network(CNN)
+The dataset is trained with CNN architecture which consists of several convolutional layers followed by max-pooling layers.
+The final layers include fully connected (dense) layers with dropout regularization to prevent overfitting. \
+Convolutional Layers: \
+Layer 1 (Conv2D): \